 - Retirement Plan: Reverse Mortgage (A type of loan where people over 62 years of age with considerable home equity can borrow money against the value of their home as a lump sum, fixed monthly payment or line of credit.) is gearing up in India.
 So, NRIs can invest in property and use it as a source of income post their retirement

 - Tax Exemption: NRIs, if you buy property on loan in India, you can claim an exemption on the interest you pay for your home loan (section 24).
 Under section 80C, you can claim an exemption on the repayment of the principal amount.
 Also, there are ways to save taxes on Capital Gains from selling out the property in India and much more.
-(For Tax Advisory: write to us at [email protected])
+(For Tax Advisory: visit blog and click on instant chat with expert at the bottom right corner)

 Taxation on Real Estate for NRI